Advance praise for Portable Light...

 About the Author

 Mike James makes his home outside Nashville, Tennessee.
 His poetry is widely published.
 He has read and performed his work at universities and performance venues throughout the country.
-His many poetry collections include: Leftover Distances (Luchador), Jumping Drawbridges in Technicolor (Blue Horse), and Crows in the Jukebox (Bottom Dog) and Peddler’s Blues (Main Street Rag.)
+His many poetry collections include: Leftover Distances (Luchador), Jumping Drawbridges in Technicolor (Blue Horse), Crows in the Jukebox (Bottom Dog), and Peddler’s Blues (Main Street Rag.)
 He has served as an associate editor for Kentucky Review and Unbroken.

 Bringing Art to market, one project at a time